 STATEMENT OF WORK CHANGE ORDER

-This Change Order (“Change Order”) hereby amends the Statement of Work identified in the Change Order Summary table below (“SOW”) and is made and entered by and between Cox Communications, Inc. (“Cox”) and <Insert Contractor’s Name> (“Contractor”) (individually and collectively as “Party” or “Parties”).
+This Change Order (“Change Order”) hereby amends the Statement of Work identified in the Change Order Summary table below (“SOW”) and is made and entered by and between Cox Communications, Inc. (“Cox”) and <eClerx Services LimitedInsert Contractor’s Name> (“Contractor”) (individually and collectively as “Party” or “Parties”).
 This Change Order is effective as of the Change Order Effective Date written below.
 This Change Order incorporates by reference the SOW between the Parties.
 All capitalized and abbreviated terms not otherwise defined herein shall have the same meaning as in the SOW.

 Conflict.
 All other provisions of the SOW, including all exhibits, appendices and attachments thereto, not modified herein remain in full force and effect.
 In the event of any inconsistencies between the SOW, any prior Change Orders and this Change Order, this Change Order shall take precedence; provided, however, in the event of any inconsistencies between this Change Order and the Agreement, the Agreement shall prevail.